materiaraiding/materiaraiding-old/tea.md

 This is important as later in the phase, BJ will cast **Verdict** which is essentially BJ telling you, "You must have this particular colour Nisi by the end of this mechanic or wipe."
 So, for the first part of this phase we will just focus on juggling the Nisi around to keep all 4 colours active.

 {: .warning }
-If 2 players with different Nisi's combine, both players will die and as some Nisi have been lost, it will result in a wipe as you will not survive Verdict.
+If 2 players with different Nisi's combine, both players will die and as some Nisi have been lost, it will result in a wipe as you will not survive the resolution of Verdict.
 Thus, throughout this phase, everyone must be aware of their surroundings and move carefully and with purpose, to avoid any collisions.

 BJ will then cast **Link-Up**, which inflicts 1 healer with a **water debuff** ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/f0b39cc0-07b5-4de1-a95a-627561eb0a8a) and 1 DPS with a **lightning debuff** ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/8cc998b7-898b-4b0d-8737-19a0ec7204fc).
 At the end of the debuff timers, they explode:
-- The damage of the water explosion needs to be split between at least 3 players
+- The damage of the water explosion needs to be split between at least 3 players.
 - The lightning explosion damage needs to be split between at least 2 players.

 The debuffs are then passed onto someone who was in the stack.
 Players who have wielded a debuff will then have a **resistance down** to what they had.
 So, someone who just passed a water debuff cannot be in any future water stacks and someone who just passed a lightning debuff cannot be in another lightning explosion.